Home · plumbing

 Do I need to upgrade my electrical panel for an electric tankless?

 Very likely, yes.
-Electric tankless units demand HUGE amounts of power (often 80-150+ Amps at 240V).
-Most standard home panels (100-200 Amp service) cannot handle this added load without significant upgrades, potentially costing thousands.
+Electric tankless units demand huge amounts of power—often 80-150+ Amps at 240V.
+Most standard home panels (100-200 Amp service) can't handle this added load without significant upgrades, potentially costing thousands.
 Always calculate the total amperage requirement and consult an electrician before purchasing an electric unit.

 Why is my new tankless heater giving lukewarm water?